irookanji/home_work_lesson2/README.md

-# My homework for QA GURU lesson2
+# Homework for QA GURU lesson2

 This is Java automation test homework (FormsFillsTests.java file).